watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-summarization/README.md

 ### Preview the sample actions

-To preview the sample actions, you'll use the `Check order status` action to start a conversation, which WA will then escalate to an agent to see a summary provided by OpenAI.
+To preview the sample actions, use the `Check order status` action to start a conversation, which the assistant will then escalate to an agent together with a summary provided by by the generative language model.

 1. On the **Actions** page, click **Preview**.